Back to Top

 4. woocommerce_template_loop_product_link_open() and woocommerce_template_loop_product_link_close()

-• Role: These template tags are used within product loops to open and close the product link element.
+• Role: As a result, these template tags are used within product loops to open and close the product link element.
 They help wrap the product’s content and make it a clickable link.

 • Example: